Indiana University

 Sections are separated with section breaks.
-To insert a break:
+In Microsoft Word 2010 and 2011, to insert a break:

 • In Word for Windows, from the Page Layout tab, click the Breaks drop-down menu.